MAVERIC-ThinkNXT-LIMITED/SimpleCalculator/README.md

 ### Goal of this assignment is to learn:
 - [x] Creating Github account & configuring SSH key
-- [x] Creating a new local git repository from sratch
+- [x] Creating new local git repository from sratch
 - [x] Linking local repo to the remote github repo
 - [x] Working with feature branches
 - [x] Setting upstream branches
 - [x] Raising pull requests
-- [x] Doing code reviews via pull request
+- [x] Using pull requests for doing code reviews
 - [x] Merging of branches on remote repo
 - [x] Pulling latest changes from the remote repo
 - [x] Resolving merge conflicts